ajaynegi45/LibraryMan/contributing.md

 ## Code of Conduct 📃

-PLease feel free to take yout time and read our [Code Of Conduct](https://github.com/ajaynegi45/Library/blob/main/contributing.md)
+Please feel free to take out time and read our [Code Of Conduct](https://github.com/ajaynegi45/Library/blob/main/contributing.md)

 ## Feedback and Support 🎗️

 We appreciate your feedback!

-Reach out through the project's issue tracker or If you have feedback or suggestions for how we can improve the project, please let us know.
+If you have any suggestions for how we can improve the project, please let us know.
 You can reach out to us on the project's issue tracker or through [email](mailto:contact@ajaynegi.co).

 ## Thank you ❤️